erhanersoz/JavaScript30/02 - JS and CSS Clock/README.md

 Create a object from Date.

-The degree of second hand is calculates from seconds with ((seconds / 60) * 360).
-And adds 90 degrees.
-Because the elements looks like -90 degrees by default.
+The degree of second hand is calculates from seconds with ((seconds / 60) * 360) and adds 90 degrees, because the degree of elements are -90 by default.

 Second hand rotates.